HrishikeshP-01/Modern_Data_Warehouses/README.md

 - Possibility of historic replays of data
 - Amazon redshift is commonly used for mission-critical workloads with time-sensitive information flaws.
 In these operations, the key concern is having the database running all the time.

+## Google BigQuery
+- Serverless data warehouse
+- Easy scalable analysis
+- PaaS
+- Queries in ANSI SQL
+- It contains built-in ML capabilities & provides access to Google’s Dremel technology – a scalable, interactive ad hoc query system for analysis of nested data

+#### Google BigQuery Features
+- Data management – enables creating & deleting objects such as tables, views, user-defined objects etc., importing data
+- Data queries – queries are expressed in SQL & results are returned in JSON format with a max. reply length of 128 MB & size is unlimited when large query results are enabled
+- Data integration – BigQuery can be used in any apps using its REST API etc.
+- Access control – enables sharing of datasets with arbitrary individuals, groups, etc.
+- ML capabilities – ML models can easily be created & executed using SQL

+#### Google BigQuery Architecture
+- *Dremel* – highly scalable query execution engine for petabyte-scale datasets.
+It uses a combination of columnar data layouts & a 3 type architecture that can process incoming query requests.
+It is capable of independently scaling compute nodes to meet the demands of the highest level queries.
+- *Colossus* – distributed file system with high storage capabilities & disaster recovery strategies
+- *Jupiter network* – bridge between Colossus’ data storage & Dremel which offers bi-directional large volume data movement

+#### Google BigQuery Features
+- Manageability – administrator is not required to manage the service.
+It’s taken care of by Google.
+Patching, upgrades, storage management, compute allocation, etc. is managed by Google thereby offering serverless execution to users.
+- Highly scalable
+- Load data in different formats & has a built-in conversion to BigQuery
+- Data ingestion – supports data streaming & batch data ingestion at no extra cost
+- Security – supports multiple authentication models & granular permissions
+- Usability – traditional data warehousing patterns are closely followed